ademircan/ademircan/README.md

 - 👋 Hi, I’m @ademircan
 - 👀 I’m interested in Web Development Technologies
-- 🌱 I’m currently learning CSS/JS/React
+- 🌱 I’m currently learning CSS/JS/React and here you can see my progress.

 <!---
 ademircan/ademircan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.